Corporate Governance & Management

-Decisions that are reserved for the Board as a whole by law, through the Board of Executive Directors’ Rules of Procedure or through resolutions adopted by the Board, are made at regularly held Board meetings called by the Chairman of the Board of Executive Directors.
-Board decisions are based on detailed information and analyses provided by the business areas and specialist units, and, if deemed necessary, by external consultants.
+Decisions that are reserved for the Board as a whole by law, through the Board of Executive Directors’ Rules of Procedure or through resolutions adopted by the Board, are made at regularly held Board meetings called by the chair of the Board of Executive Directors.
+Board decisions are based on detailed information and analyzes provided by the business areas and specialist units, and, if deemed necessary, by external consultants.
 Board decisions can generally be made via a simple majority.
-In the case of a tied vote, the casting vote is given by the Chairman of the Board.
-However, the Chairman of the Board does not have the right to veto the decisions of the Board of Executive Directors.
+In the case of a tied vote, the casting vote is given by the chair of the Board.
+However, the chair of the Board does not have the right to veto the decisions of the Board of Executive Directors.
 Members of the Board of Executive Directors are authorized to make decisions individually in their assigned areas of responsibility.

 The Board of Executive Directors informs the Supervisory Board regularly, without delay and comprehensively, of all issues important to the company with regard to planning, business development, risk situation, risk management and compliance.
 Furthermore, the Board of Executive Directors coordinates the company’s strategic orientation with the Supervisory Board.